0xProject/protocol/README.md

 ## Usage

-Node version 6.x or 8.x is required.
+Node version 16.13.x is required.

 Most of the packages require additional typings for external dependencies.
 You can include those by prepending the `@0x/typescript-typings` package to your [`typeRoots`](http://www.typescriptlang.org/docs/handbook/tsconfig-json.html) config.